 As a speech-language pathologist, you will be able to cater to various populations who experience communication handicaps.
 You might choose to work specifically with children, patients on the autistic spectrum, or patients recovering from traumatic brain injuries—but regardless of your specialization, you’ll have no shortage of opportunities in New Jersey.
-In fact, New Jersey is among the top five states in the nation with the highest concentration of licensed speech-language pathologists (US Bureau of Labor Statistics, 2015).
+In fact, New Jersey offers the fourth-highest average SLP salary of all states in the nation!

 You’ll also have plenty of opportunities to pursue speech-language pathology education in-state.
-There are six universities in New Hampshire that are accredited by the American Speech-Language-Hearing Association and offer graduate programs in speech-language pathology.
+There are eight universities in New Jersey that are accredited by the American Speech-Language-Hearing Association, seven of which offer graduate programs in speech-language pathology.

 Your career in speech-language pathology will draw from the clinical advances of exemplary SLPs in New Jersey and build on the research these SLPs have conducted.
 Some of these professionals include Donna Spillman-Kennedy and Christina Z. Luna, who opened Integrated Speech Pathology, a clinic that strives to not only serve the patients of the community but to build awareness about communication disorders in the general public.
 Another notable New Jersey SLP is Sue A. Goldman, who has worked with public educators to help them infuse speech therapy strategies into their regular classroom approach.